Globalize your résumé, learn a language, and give yourself an unforgettable Asia experience!

 AmCham is very much an American-run company, with about a 50/50 split between Chinese and American employees.
 Mostly, I was surprised at how people worked much later into the night with a longer lunch period.

 TBC also offers add-on summer excursion, weekend trips around Beijing, Career-development lectures and Mandarin language classes for those who’d like to supplement work experience with more China experience.
-Learn more about the application and admission process here.

 Start your application now!